Lilly Yuriko Krohn, 95, of Corydon, died Saturday, January 18, 2020, with family by her side at Harrison County Hospital in Corydon, Indiana.

 The family requests that expressions of sympathy be made to the Wounded Warrior Project or Kindred Hospice.

-To send flowers to Lilly Yuriko Krohn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lilly Yuriko Krohn, please visit our floral store.